microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 4. Open the **Properties** window of the **Engineering - Mandatory MFA** group, in the **Description** text box, type **Engineering users with user state-based MFA enforcement (without Conditional Access)** then select **Apply** then **OK**.

-5. Within the Remote Desktop session to **DC1**, on the Script pane of the Windows PowerShell ISE window, run the following to add designated users to the newly created group (replace the placeholder `<custom_domain_name>` with the actual name of the custom verified domain name you assigned to the Contoso Azure AD tenant).
+5. Within the Remote Desktop session to **DC1**, open Visual Studio Code and run the following to add designated users to the newly created group (replace the placeholder `<custom_domain_name>` with the actual name of the custom verified domain name you assigned to the Contoso Azure AD tenant).

     ```pwsh
     $domainName = '<custom_domain_name>'